jclement/jclement/contents/articles/2016/kub-kar-timer/index.md

 ## The Build

-I built the track from 1/2" baltic birch plywood.
+I built the track from 1/2" Baltic birch plywood.

 The only real concerns are making sure it's wide enough to straddle the track and high-enough to allow verticals to pass underneath without incident.